C2SM/c2sm.github.io/docs/tasks/working_groups.md

 ## WG 2 - Weather and Climate Modeling

 This group gathers all activities revolving around weather and climate modelling with the exception of WG 1 (HPC), like usage, maintenance and support.
-They can target weather and climate models and their potential extensions (e.g. aerosols, chemistry) and ESMs.
+They can target weather and climate models and their potential extensions (e.g. aerosols, chemistry) and earth system models.
 Tasks may include coupling of model components, general tools around pre- and post-processing, automated testing, etc.

 ## WG 3 - Next Generation Swiss Climate Scenarios